PluMGMK/vbesvga.drv/README.md

 ## Linear Modes and Double Buffering

-In general, the VBE modes used by this driver involve a framebuffer larger than can be addressed by a single segment (65536 bytes).
+The VBE modes used by this driver involve a framebuffer larger than can be addressed by a single segment (65536 bytes).
 VBE provides two strategies for dealing with this: bank-switching and using linear framebuffers.
 Bank-switching involves mapping only one segment at a time into physical memory, usually at address `A0000h`, whereas a linear framebuffer gets fully mapped somewhere in extended memory (i.e. beyond the 1-MiB boundary).
 This driver prefers to use linear modes when available, but unfortunately, due to a bug in `DOSX.EXE`, this is not possible when running Windows in Standard Mode while using `EMM386`.
 To ensure the driver can use linear framebuffers, you will need to run Windows in 386 Enhanced Mode, or else disable `EMM386`.

 When using a linear framebuffer, the driver also attempts to use [Double Buffering](https://wiki.osdev.org/Double_Buffering), which improves performance by ensuring that GDI operations never have to touch video RAM directly.
 However, it involves allocating two copies of the framebuffer in system RAM, which is quite expensive (especially given that Windows 3.1 usually can't take advantage of more than a quarter of a GiB).
 If it can't allocate this much RAM, it falls back to direct VRAM access.